shubham1604/meeting-room-reservation/README.md

 8. Hit http://localhost:8000/reservations/1/ to view reservations of room number 1.
 Replace 1 with any room number(refer step 7) you wish to see the reservations of.(Currently reservations are for room number 1 and 2 only)

 9. Hit http://localhost:8000/reservations/update/1/ to update the reservation with the reservation id 1.
-Current preset reservation ids are (2,3,4,5,7 etc).
+Current present reservation ids are (2,3,4,5,7 etc).

 10. Test admin user credentails :